Cozmonat/AtomObjects/README.md

 ## Actions

-If you have recurring logic applied to the atoms inside a specific root, you can wrap it inside the AtomRootAction object and reuse it in the app.
+If you have recurring logic applied to the atoms inside a specific root, you can wrap it inside the AtomObjectsAction object and reuse it in the app.

 For example, we have a simple counter atom: